SnehiV/ChromeYe/README.md

 - [yepi.io](https://yepi.io/) for the background image and quote
 - [SeatGeek](http://platform.seatgeek.com/) for the concert data
 - [rss2Json](http://rss2json.com/) returns an RSS feed in JSON format
-    - [EIN Newsdesk][http://www.einnews.com/] for the Kanye West RSS feed
+    - [EIN Newsdesk](http://www.einnews.com/) for the Kanye West RSS feed
+- [Youtube Data API](https://developers.google.com/youtube/v3/) for video ids used for Embedly player
 - HTML5 geolocation API

 I chose to use a Redux framework because of the many API calls being made through